What Is Upside Down Divorce®? A Calmer Path Through Separation

 The investment in working with specialized professionals on the front end typically pays off through faster resolution, better agreements, and a foundation for cooperative co-parenting that benefits children for years to come.

 Sometimes.
 If litigation has just begun and both parties are open to trying a more collaborative approach, it may be possible to shift gears.
-The earlier you make this transition, the better.
+The earlier this transition happens, the better.

 The goal of Upside Down Divorce® extends beyond simply finalizing a divorce decree.
-It's about setting up your family for a healthy post-divorce life where children can thrive and adults can move forward without years of bitterness and stress.
+It's about setting up families for healthy post-divorce life where children can thrive and adults can move forward without years of bitterness and stress.

 When parents emerge from this process, they have more than legal documents—they have practiced working together respectfully, they understand their children's needs, and they've built a framework for co-parenting.
 This foundation makes it easier to handle the inevitable adjustments and conversations that come up as children grow and circumstances change.

 Andrew and Tracy McConaghie are collaboratively trained parenting plan experts and the co-founders of the Upside Down Divorce® process.
 At McConaghie Counseling in Alpharetta, GA, they help couples navigate divorce with both in-person sessions and telehealth appointments across Georgia.
-To discuss your specific situation and learn whether this approach fits your family's needs, call 770-645-8933 or schedule a consultation through our website.
+To discuss your specific situation and learn whether this approach fits your family's needs, call 770-645-8933 or schedule a consultation.